LucasSGomide/MongoDB/README.md

 db.collection.find().skip(2);
 ```

 Specify the number of documents to be skipped.
-It control from where mongodb will begin to return results.
+It controls where mongodb will begin to return results.

 ```
 db.collection.find({}).limit(10).skip(5);